Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cracked road in Noto city, Ishikawa prefecture (Japan) after the earthquake

-Rescue efforts are still underway in Ishikawa Prefecture, the epicenter of the 7.6 magnitude earthquake.
-NHK reported that many more people may be trapped under collapsed buildings.
+Rescue operations are still underway in Ishikawa prefecture, the epicenter of the 7.6 magnitude earthquake.
+NHK reported that more people may be trapped under collapsed buildings.

 Japan urgently searches for earthquake survivors

-In nearby Suzu City, more than 50 houses collapsed.
+In the nearby city of Suzu, more than 50 houses collapsed.
 Residents used objects to form an SOS sign in a parking lot in the city.
-Hospitals in Wajima and Suzu are treating the injured.
+Hospitals in Wajima and Suzu were treating the injured.

 Thousands of people in affected provinces are living in evacuation centers.
 Tens of thousands more are without electricity and water.